kgrothe/wats1030-intro-to-unix/nix_scavenger_hunt.md

 >PS = "process status".
 This is a report of current processes running.
 The "a" displays all users, "u" displays user  column in output,
-"x" displays processes not executed from any terminal.
+"x" displays processes not executed from any terminal. <br>

 I'm seeing "user" (me) and "root" in the USER column.